Summary

 Numbers tell your growth story.
 Use charts and graphs to show market chance.
 Bar charts work well for income estimates.
 Pie charts can show market share goals.

 Remember that 22% of business owners see rising costs as their main worry.
-Address cost management in your money visuals.
+How can you address cost management in your financial visuals?

 Keep estimates realistic and easy to read.
-Use the same colors and clear labels.
-Your money story should build confidence, not confusion.
-Your infographic business plan will be stronger with this way.
+Use consistent colors and clear labels.
+Your financial story should build confidence, not confusion.

 Team Setup and Timeline

 Show who's on your team with photos and brief titles.
-Organize them in a clear order.
+Organize them in a clear hierarchy.
 Highlight key skills that match your business needs.

 Create a visual timeline for major milestones.
 Use a horizontal flow or roadmap style.
 Include funding rounds, product launches, and growth targets.